mkazinauskas/java-9-groovy-with-codenarc/README.md

 # JAVA 9 AND GROOVY INTEGRATION WITH CODENARC

-This is sample project how java 9 codenarc integration works.
+This is sample project how java 9, groovy and codenarc integration works.